 1. Rooms shall be arranged in accordance with Figure 6-3.

-2. No stereos, TV sets posters, rugs, appliances, or extra furniture will be allowed.
-Electric clocks and razors are not considered an appliance, but clock radios are not authorized.
+2. No stereos, TV sets, posters, rugs, appliances, or extra furniture will be allowed.
+Electric clocks and razors are not considered an appliance.
+Clock radios are not authorized.

 3. One photograph per occupant is allowed.

 4. Rooms must be kept neat and clean at all times.

 1. One stereo of reasonable size or a clock radio is allowed.
 Televisions, Computer Monitors with television capacity or other electrical appliances are prohibited.

 2. Two (2) posters are allowed for each member of the room.